nbandaru1h/AI_ImageSelector/README.md

 ./scripts/install_launcher.sh

 ```
-(Search for the app "AI Image Selector" from your launch menu)
+(Search for the app "AI Image Suite" from your launch menu)

 # UNINSTALL (LINUX)